The Perfect First Aid Kit for Dogs!

 After putting together all of your first aid contents, place them in a portable storage container for easy access.
 Remember to replace all items after each use and update twice per year.
 All of these items (except the blanket) will fit into a fanny pack for those extended walks or hikes.

 Having the proper tools and supplies is critical, but you should also get the appropriate training so that you know what to do in case of an emergency.
-For more information on how you can get certified in Pet CPR and First Aid, please visit Diamond Pet CPR Training or find a certified instructor in your area.
+For more information on how you can get certified in Pet CPR and First Aid, please visit The Frontline Coalition or find a certified instructor in your area.

 Having completed Malinda's training course myself, I can tell you first hand that you will learn the techniques needed to feel much more confident should an emergency situation ever arise.
-In fact, I believe in the program so much that I pay for all of my employees to get certified through Diamond Pet CPR Training and I highly recommend that you get certified as well.
+In fact, I believe in the program so much that I pay for all of my employees to get certified through The Frontline Coalition and I highly recommend that you get certified as well.
 You pet's life might depend on it!